Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Results and Discussion

 This procedure yields the complex refractive index \(\cplx(\nu)=\nre(\nu)+i\kim(\nu)\), shown in Fig.~\ref{fig:optconst}.
 The real part \(\nre(\nu)\) (Fig.~\ref{fig:optconst_a}) exhibits normal dispersion with changes near absorptive regions.
 The extinction coefficient \(\kim(\nu)\) (Fig.~\ref{fig:optconst_b}) reveals five principal absorption regions centered near 0.62, 0.85, 1.30, 1.81, and 2.07~\THz, and a weaker line at 1.02~\THz.

 To understand the nature of these vibrational modes, we performed a gas-phase DFT analysis of \BCOp{} at the B3LYP-D3/6-311++G(d,p) level.
-Normal-mode frequencies and IR intensities were obtained at a fully optimized minimum (no imaginary modes).
-To compare with experiment on an absolute THz axis, we mapped each calculated frequency \(\nu_{\text{calc}}\) to the observed value via a single least-squares scale factor, \(\nu_{\text{obs}}=s\,\nu_{\text{calc}}\), which yielded \(s=1.24\) with \(\mathrm{RMSE}=0.0145\)~\THz~ across the 0.43--2.51~\THz~ window (see the SI, Section S3; Table S2).
-After scaling, the principal simulated positions are \(P_{S1}=0.624\)~\THz~, \(P_{S2}=0.843\)~\THz~, the \(P_{S3}\) doublet at \(\{1.219,\,1.336\}\)~\THz~, \(P_{S4}=1.790\)~\THz~, and \(P_{S5}=2.066\)~\THz~, in good agreement with the experimentally observed modes.
+Normal-mode frequencies and IR intensities were obtained at a fully optimized minimum (no imaginary frequencies).
+To compare with experiment, we mapped each calculated frequency \(\nu_{\text{calc}}\) to the observed value via a single least-squares scale factor, \(\nu_{\text{obs}}=s\,\nu_{\text{calc}}\), which yielded \(s=1.24\) with \(\mathrm{RMSE}=0.0145\)~\THz across the 0.43--2.51~\THz window (see the SI, Section S3; Table S2).
+After scaling, the principal simulated positions are \(P_{S1}=0.624\)~\THz, \(P_{S2}=0.843\)~\THz, the \(P_{S3}\) doublet at \(\{1.219,\,1.336\}\)~\THz, \(P_{S4}=1.790\)~\THz, and \(P_{S5}=2.066\)~\THz, in good agreement with the experimentally observed modes.
 Inspection of the corresponding eigenvectors indicates inter-ring torsion/libration and coupled skeletal/bridge deformations that act along the D--\(\pi\)--A axis and therefore carry sizable IR intensity in the THz region.
+In Fig.~\ref{fig:overlay}, we therefore plot the experimental extinction coefficient together with the scaled DFT spectrum (see Table~\ref{tab:assign} for the comparison of the various modes, \(P_{S1}\)--\(P_{S5}\), along with the calculated relative intensities).